Mexico

 Applicants should take into consideration that the Fulbright grant covers maintenance and basic living expenses based on the cost of living in the region the grantee conducts their project, as well as one round-trip air ticket (U.S.-Mexico-U.S.).
 Grantees may incur additional expenses that are not covered by the grant.
 It is highly recommended to begin the program with some additional savings to cover these expenses.

-Semi-finalists will be invited to a virtual interview in Spanish by COMEXUS in February 2024.
+Semi-finalists will be invited to a virtual interview in Spanish by COMEXUS in February or March 2027.

 Travel Advisories